 Florida Flood Insurance Cost & Requirements: What Every Buyer Must Know

-Flood insurance is required for any Florida property in a Special Flood Hazard Area (SFHA) with a federally backed mortgage — and recommended for most coastal properties even when not required.
+Flood insurance is required for any Florida property in a Special Flood Hazard Area (SFHA) with a federally backed mortgage.
+And recommended for most coastal properties even when not required.
 Understanding Florida flood insurance costs, coverage options, and flood zone designations is essential before making an offer on any South Florida property.

 Is flood insurance required in Florida?